mate-android-testing/mate-commander/README.md

 at least the `AndroidManifest.xml`.
 Thus, the simplest option is to call `apktool d <packagename>.apk` within the `apps` folder and this will produce the required folder, e.g. `com.zola.bmi` for the BMI-Calculator app, containing the `AndroidManifest.xml` file.
+* Adjust the script `signAPK.sh` that is responsible for signing the APKs.
+In particular, you have to define the paths to the two binaries `apksigner` and `zipalign` that come bundled with the Android SDK.
+If you wish to use your own keystore follow the instructions at: https://stackoverflow.com/questions/10930331/how-to-sign-an-already-compiled-apk.

 All other configurations of `MATE` and `MATE-Server` are controlled by adjusting the properties defined within the files `mate.properties` and `mate-server.properties`, respectively.
 For instance, to control the timeout